5ubie/sway-configs/README.md

 		- To use with `swaylock`, remove lines `1`-`14`
 ## Usage
 Themes can be managed with the `config-update.sh` bash script or manually copied into default config folders.

-The `sway` configs should be reviewed and modified before loading them - input, output and keybind settings will likely have to be changed.
-Do so by copying over parts of your own config file or by commenting them out entirely.
+- The `sway` configs should be reviewed and modified before loading
+	- Input, output and keybind settings will likely have to be changed
+- The script will automatically back up your existing configs before making any changes.

-Once configs have been changed, running the batch file and selecting one of the `[#]0` options (i.e. `10` or `20`) will copy the respective configs to the following locations:
+- Running the batch file and selecting one of the `[#]0` options (i.e. `10` or `20`) will copy the respective configs to the following locations:
 	- dunst: `~/.config/dunst/`
 	- sway: `~/.config/sway/`
 	- swaylock: `~/.config/swaylock/`
 	- waybar: `~/.config/waybar/`
 	- rofi: `/usr/share/rofi/`

-Included wallpapers will be copied to `~/Pictures/sway-wallpapers/` The script will automatically back up your existing configs before overwriting any system files.
+- Included wallpapers will be copied to `~/Pictures/sway-wallpapers/`
+- Rofi themes will have to be manually set with rofi's theme selector

 Single digit options (i.e. `1` or `2`) were made to make managing this repository easy for me, but they can also be used to quickly store modifications you've made to loaded configs.
 ## Notes